Mantra (comics)

-Mantra is an American comic book series written by Mike Barr, mainly penciled by Terry Dodson and published by Malibu Comics in the mid-1990s, until it was purchased by Marvel Comics.
+Mantra is an American comic book series written by Mike W. Barr, mainly penciled by Terry Dodson and published by Malibu Comics in the mid-1990s, until it was purchased by Marvel Comics.
 Adam Hughes is credited for the character designs.
-After the purchase, the title was cancelled after 24 issues and revamped in a new version, with a new protagonist.
+After the purchase, the title was canceled after 24 issues and revamped in a new version, with a new protagonist.

 Mantra is the name of the lead character, an Ultra (superhero) within Malibu's Ultraverse line of comics.

 Publication history

-Mantra made his first appearance in Mantra #1, dated July 1993, written by Mike Barr and illustrated by Terry Dodson.
+Mantra made his first appearance in Mantra #1, dated July 1993, written by Mike W. Barr and illustrated by Terry Dodson.

 As part of the Ultraverse imprint, the comic was set within a shared universe of super-powered beings conceptualized by writers and artists of Malibu comics.
 The first volume lasted 24 issues, with a Giant Sized issue.
 Mantra was also depicted in the Mantra: Spear of Destiny miniseries published in April 1995, that lasted two issues.
 Mantra appeared in other Ultraverse books, and crossovers like Break-thru, Godwheel and Black September.
 After the Black September event, the title of Mantra passed to a new character in Mantra issue # ∞.
-The new protagonist was depicted in Mantra vol. 2 for 7 issues until that the series was cancelled by low sales.
+The new protagonist was depicted in Mantra vol. 2 for 7 issues until the series was canceled by low sales.